 For example, if an agency makes $50 an hour from a facility to employ you, then the agency is taking in $2,000 in a 40-hour week and $26,000 over the course of a 13-week assignment.
 This number is purely for example but imagine that $26,000 is the sum of the money that everybody has to work with for this 13-week assignment.
 A portion of that money is going to go to running the agency and then the rest goes to you.
-If you take company housing, travel reimbursement, licensure reimbursements, etc then that money is going to be deducted from the total and less going is going to go to you on a weekly basis.
+If you take company housing, travel reimbursement, licensure reimbursements, etc., then that money is going to be deducted from the total and less going is going to go to you on a weekly basis.

 For instance, if you ask for $1,000 to be reimbursed in the beginning of your contract for moving expenses, expect that you will likely be making $75/week less than if you did not ask for any moving expenses to be covered.

 Travel Tax is a good resource to learn how and if you can qualify for tax-free stipends.

 6. Keep an open mind, a good attitude and have fun!

 Traveling for a profession is not easy although it can be extremely rewarding and fulfilling.
 You could have contracts canceled, family emergencies, housing upsets, and crazy coworkers just to name a few.
 I cannot say enough that how you choose to respond and react to those things is what determines your future.
 You have the opportunity to create your path.
 Keep an open mind to new places and experiences.

 Attitude is everything.
 HAVE FUN!
 Enjoy your surrounding and immerse yourself in your new locations.
 Go out and explore, take lots of pictures and make the most of every day.
 Try new things, foods, activities, sports and find your passions.